fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 }
 ```

-* Create an IAM Role with name of `call-rke-role` to attach RKE nodes (instances) using `call-rke-controlplane-policy` and `call-rke-etcd-worker-policy`.
+* Create an IAM Role with name of `felix-rke-role` to attach RKE nodes (instances) using `felix-rke-controlplane-policy` and `felix-rke-etcd-worker-policy`.

-* Create a security group for External Application Load Balancer of Rancher with name of `call-rke-alb-sg` and allow HTTP (Port 80) and HTTPS (Port 443) connections from anywhere.
+* Create a security group for External Application Load Balancer of Rancher with name of `felix-rke-alb-sg` and allow HTTP (Port 80) and HTTPS (Port 443) connections from anywhere.

-* Create a security group for RKE Kubernetes Cluster with name of `call-rke-cluster-sg` and define following inbound and outbound rules.
+* Create a security group for RKE Kubernetes Cluster with name of `felix-rke-cluster-sg` and define following inbound and outbound rules.

   * Inbound rules;